Funds' ardour for gold cools after underperformance, volatility

 Ultra-low rates helped push gold to record highs, but a rise in rates would make it less attractive to hold non-yielding bullion, while boosting the dollar.

-Where once gold played a pivotal role, it now must compete for investors' favour like any other asset.
+Where once gold played a pivotal role, it now must compete for investors' favor like any other asset.

 Gold historically was an integral part of the financial system, with the 'gold standard' pegging the value of a given currency to a set quantity of gold.